ASHRAE Technical Committee 1.12

 and Indoor Air Quality in Low-Rise Residential Buildings,

-Indoor Air Quality in Low-Rise Residential Buildings, the
+Air Quality in Low-Rise Residential Buildings, the only

-only nationally recognized ventilation and IAQ standard developed
+nationally recognized ventilation and IAQ standard developed solely

-solely for residences.
-Guideline 24 provides information on
+for residences.
+Guideline 24 provides information on achieving

-achieving good IAQ that goes beyond the requirements contained in
+good IAQ that goes beyond the requirements contained in Standard 62.2

-Standard 62.2 by providing explanatory and educational material not
+by providing explanatory and educational material not included in the

 The guideline, which was written by the committee responsible for